crowdsourcing-class/crowdsourcing-class.github.io/assignment5.md

 <h3>Part 3: Checking Your Classifier's Labels Using The Crowd</h3>

 Whew, okay, enough python and bash for now!
 Its time to design a HIT on Crowdflower!
-The goal is to have the workers look at each of the URLs you gathered in step 4 of Part 1, and have them judge whether they agree that it is gun-violence-related.
+The goal is to have the workers look at the sample of 500 URLs you produced in step 6 of Part 2, and have them judge whether they agree that it is gun-violence-related.
 This should be a very painless process, hopefully.
 And look!
 There are even pictures!

 1. **Pred your data** You will need the list of urls to be in CSV format.
 The easiest way to do this will probably be to open <code>sample.txt</code>, or whatever you called your file, in a spreadsheet program like Google Docs.
 Then, you can use File->Dowload as->CSV, and save the file.
 Make sure you add a header to the columns, something informative like "url" or "stuff."